 It offers “Asian food in a youthful feeling room with polished concrete floors and carved wooden partitions”.
 However you feel about that, we can tell you that the food here is simply terrific so go for it.

-Fire is right beside the city’s Mansion House and about five minute’s walking from the Fitzwilliam.
+Fire steakhouse and bar is right beside the city’s Mansion House and about five minute’s walking from the Fitzwilliam.
 It’s a really beautiful room – high ceilings, bright with big windows – with good food prepared without fuss.

 Our guests like it a lot as do those on TripAdvisor and other reviewers.
 There are some good bars across the road too so make a night of it.
 Or a day.

 In the other direction, across St Stephen’s Green and up Leeson Street, is the leisurely dining experience that is Forest Avenue.
 It hails itself as a “neighbourhood dining room run by passionate husband and wife team John and Sandy Wyer”.

 Named after the street where Sandy grew up in Queens, New York.
 It serves modern food using excellent seasonal ingredients in really relaxed, informal surroundings.

 If you didn’t know, Marco Pierre White is a celebrity chef and his steakhouse and grill is about seven minutes’ walk away from us.
 It’s really nice, busy yet relaxed.
 It gets a mixed crown of regulars, office workers and groups out on the town.

 It’s on a busy corner of a busy street and that gives it a nice energy.
 Of course, the food is really, really good (we wouldn’t have included it if it wasn’t).
 Enjoy.